-We are a clinical-stage biotechnology company focused on identifying, developing and commercializing innovative and differentiated drugs to address significant unmet needs in dermatology.
-Our lead drug candidate, A-101 40% Topical Solution, is a proprietary formulation of high-concentration hydrogen peroxide topical solution that we are developing as a prescription treatment for seborrheic keratosis, or SK, a common non-malignant skin tumor.
-In the first quarter of 2016, we initiated two multi-center, randomized, double blinded, vehicle-controlled Phase 3 clinical trials and one open label Phase 3 clinical trial of A-101 40% Topical Solution in patients with SK.
-In November 2016, we announced positive top-line results from the two pivotal Phase 3 clinical trials.
-Based on these results, we submitted a New Drug Application, or NDA, for A-101 40% Topical Solution for the treatment of SK to the U.S. Food and Drug Administration, or FDA, in February 2017, and we intend to submit a Marketing Authorization Application, or MAA, in the European Union in the second half 2017.
-We are also developing A-101 45% Topical Solution as a prescription treatment for common warts, also known as verruca vulgaris.
-Additionally, in 2015, we in-licensed exclusive, worldwide rights to certain inhibitors of the Janus kinase, or JAK, family of enzymes, for specified dermatological conditions, including alopecia areata, androgenetic alopecia, or AGA, and vitiligo.
+We are a dermatologist-led biopharmaceutical company focused on identifying, developing and commercializing innovative and differentiated therapies to address significant unmet needs in medical and aesthetic dermatology.
+Our lead product ESKATA (hydrogen peroxide) topical solution, 40% (w/w), or ESKATA, is a proprietary formulation of high-concentration hydrogen peroxide topical solution that has been approved by the U.S. Food and Drug Administration, or FDA, as a prescription treatment for raised seborrheic keratosis, or SK, a common non-malignant skin tumor.
+The FDA approved our New Drug Application, or NDA, for ESKATA for the treatment of raised SKs in December 2017.
+We also submitted a Marketing Authorization Application, or MAA, for ESKATA in the European Union in July 2017.
+We are also developing another high-concentration formulation of hydrogen peroxide, A-101 45% Topical Solution, as a prescription treatment for common warts, also known as verruca vulgaris.
+Additionally, in 2015, we in-licensed exclusive, worldwide rights to certain inhibitors of the Janus kinase, or JAK, family of enzymes, for specified dermatological conditions, including alopecia areata, or AA, vitiligo and androgenetic alopecia, or AGA, also known as male or female pattern baldness.
 In 2016, we acquired additional intellectual property rights for the development and commercialization of certain JAK inhibitors for specified dermatological conditions.
 We intend to continue to in-license or acquire additional drug candidates and technologies to build a fully integrated dermatology company.